raguay/SvelteGithubSiteTemplate/README.md

 ## Changes made since initial release:

+### 11/19/2019

+- Fixed bug of not unsubscribing from stores that was causing a slowdown after changing pages many times.
+Also, the error page is now a page in the site directory that is loaded.
+It is correctly displayed on page errors.

 ### 11/18/2019

-- Added partials, styles controled by the `info.styles` Store, and various bug fixes.
+- Added partials, styles controled by the `info.styles` variable in the `info` Store, and various bug fixes.